-This is a 3-4 day course designed to 1) Assist oil spill response and management personnel in the development of
+This is a 3 and half day course designed to 1) Assist oil spill response and management personnel in the development of

 skills necessary to make quick and informed decisions during oil spill incidents; and 2) Provide hands-on spill

 response equipment handling and oil recovery training using full-scale equipment with real oil in the